Contact lenses FAQ

 Yes, your optician will issue your prescription once they are satisfied with the suitability of your lenses.
 This isn't always on the same day as fitting as some lenses can take slightly longer to adapt to.

 Unfortunately, we are unable by law to supply your contact lenses if your prescription is out of date.
-You will need to make an appointment for an aftercare consultation with your optician, who will then issue an updated version.
+You will need to make an appointment for a contact lens check up with your optician, who will then issue an updated version.

-An aftercare consultation costs £35, although if you are a member of our Complete Contact Care subscription plan, all of your aftercare is included as part of your benefits package.
+A check up consultation costs £35, although if you are a member of our Complete Contact Care subscription plan, all of your check ups are included as part of your benefits package.

 Complete Contact Care is a Direct Debit subscription plan - a hassle-free way to get a regular supply of contact lenses.